mozilla/testpilot/docs/development/deployment.md

 On the following Monday, during our checkin, Softvision will give us an update on status of stage.

-## Approve Production ##
+## Deploy Production ##

-Once we are comfortable that the site has been tested, update the bug with approval to move to our *production environment*: [http://testpilot.firefox.com](http://testpilot.firefox.com).
+Once we are comfortable that the site has been tested:

+1. `git checkout production-static`
+2. `git reset --hard YYYY-MM-DD`  # whatever your tag name is
+3. `git push mozilla production-static -f`  # Replace `mozilla` with whatever you name your upstream.
+The `-f` is only necessary if we cherry-picked patches when we pushed last time.

+Notifications of successful deployment will appear on IRC.

 We'll target Tuesday 8AM PST for deployment.